Lakewood Avenue Sanitary Sewer Replacement project

 How will I know about detours, changes in traffic patterns, etc.?

-In addition to other notifications, signage will inform and direct property owners, residents, and visitors in the Lakewood Avenue and Downtown Durham areas regarding detours, changes in traffic patterns, and access issues throughout construction.
+In addition to other notifications, look for signs.
+We'll have them out to help give direction to property owners, residents, and visitors in the Lakewood Avenue and Downtown Durham areas.
+These signs will indicate detours, changes in traffic patterns, and access issues around the construction.
 Disturbed areas along roadways and sidewalks will be repaved, and lawns will be graded and reseeded at the end of the project.

 Will my sanitary sewer service be affected by this project?